jhonnyrouxton/Blook-Hack.-GUI-/README.md

 These hacks are designed for entertainment and to help you.
 Though, I will NOT take any responsibility for any suspensions or bans.
 Again, this is for entertainment resons only.
 Use at YOUR own risk.
+To use go to inspect, and enter it into the console.